A Big Move for the Forest Service and a Big Opportunity for the West

 Looking Ahead

-And perhaps most interestingly, while delivery methods continue to evolve, the core idea behind design-build: close collaboration between those who design and those who build—has been shaping great projects for thousands of years.
+While delivery methods continue to evolve, the core idea behind design-build: close collaboration between those who design and those who build, has been shaping great projects for thousands of years.